jasonshiffler/guess-the-number-game/README.md

 @PreDestroy
 @PostConstruct

-Constructor injection is used to inject the beans along with the @Qualifier annontation to explicity state the name of the bean to be injected.
+Constructor injection is used to inject the beans along with the @Qualifier annontation to explicitly state the name of the bean to be injected.
 There are a few Lombok annotations as well to reduce the amount of boilerplate code required for getters and setters as well as logging.